 Whether you are just starting to research a nonprofit venture or would like to strengthen an existing one, we have a wealth of information available in a variety of formats: books, videos, audiocassettes, periodicals, foundation annual reports, CD's, and directories.

-Also, we are a Cooperating Collection of the Foundation Center.
+Also, we are a Funding Information Network partner of the Foundation Center.
 As such, we maintain a collection of Foundation Center grant and grantmaker directories and the Foundation Directory Online, Professional Level database.
-To view a list of the other libraries in the Foundation Center Cooperating Collection network, click here.
+To view a list of the other libraries in the Foundation Center's Funding Information Network, click here.

 Cumulative List of Organizations